- Life & Money

 Real Estate Investment Trusts (REIT)

-Real estate is one such asset class that can fulfill many of these needs.
-Unfortunately, not everyone has the capital available to purchase an investment property outright; and even those that do might not want to lock away so much of their wealth in an asset as non-liquid as physical property.
+Real estate can fulfill many of these needs.
+Unfortunately, not everyone has the money available to purchase an investment property outright; and even those who do might not want to lock away so much of their wealth in an asset as illiquid as physical property.

 The good news is that there are ways to invest in real estate that don’t involve purchasing physical property.
-Buying shares of real estate investment trusts (REITs) is one such option.
+Buying shares of real estate investment trusts (REITs) is one way to do it.

 Below, we take a closer look at real estate investment trusts, explain how they work and how to invest in them, and answer other common questions that investors often ask about REITs.

-REITs can be specialized, focusing on just one or two types of real estate, or diversified, owning, operating or financing many different types of real estate.
+Some REITs are specialized, focusing on just one or two types of real estate.
+Other REITs are diversified, owning, operating or financing many different types of real estate.
 Virtually any type of real estate capable of generating income, typically in the form of rent, can be owned, operated or financed by a REIT.
-Popular real estate categories owned by REITs include:
+Popular real estate categories owned by REITs include the following:

 - Apartment complexes